Lemon Juice And Acne: A Deadly Topical Treatment Which Burns And Irritates Human Skin

 Next – the 6 best vitamins and minerals for naturally clear skin

-Disruption to the skin’s acid mantle results in skin irritation and weakens overall skin barrier function.
-Alkalinity increases the risk, but so does too much acidity…
+Applying super alkaline remedies results in skin irritation and weakens overall skin barrier function.
+However, so does too much acidity…

 …and that’s what lemon juice causes.
 Human skin has a PH of 4-4.5, lemon juice has an average PH of 2.5.

 There’s nearly 50 commercial grown species of lemon in the world.
 3 of the most common ones are the Meyer, Eureka, and Lisbon.
-Like any fruit, different varieties vary in their nutritional composition, and the PH is no exception.
+Like any fruit, different varieties vary in their nutritional composition, and the PH is no exception, but the rough range for lemons is nevertheless 2-3.

 Just try the drinking game where you chuck a whole lemon into your mouth, chew and suck the whole fruit dry of its edible contents, and then spit out the bare bones skin again.
 You’ll feel like you swallowed a bottle of sulphuric acid.
 Your teeth will feel dry and stripped down right to the raw calcium.
 In fact, tooth decay is a known side effect of eating too many lemons.